kylinsoong/troubleshooting/docs/README.md

 * High CPU Usage
 * File Descriptor

-Before we start these topics, we will firstly introduce some conception, instruction and TroubleShooting Tools.
-All topics are combined with Labs and Demos.
+Before starting these aspects, we will firstly introduce some basic conceptions, instructions and TroubleShooting Tools.